BATS Theatre: Experimental theatre and annual events

 The venue continues to be a home to much of Wellington's young and experimental theatrical talent, with titles such as On the Conditions and Possibilities of Helen Clark Taking Me as Her Young Lover, The Intricate Art of Actually Caring and After Kafka.
 To encourage experimentation BATS also runs the STAB season annually (STAB is BATS backwards) which is a commissioned programme running since 1995.
 Some STAB productions have been at BATS and used technology as a focus such as Aaargh!
 The Live Movie Experience (2000) by Jemaine Clement, Bret McKenzie, Duncan Sarkies, Taika Waititi and Gentiane Lupi which was short films made live on stage.
 Some were off-site performances such as the immersive theatrical experience of Sniper (2004) and Pandemic (2013) by Kerryn Palmer.
-Using the whole building has occurred including a site-specific theatrical installation Demeter's Dark Ride (2005) by Madeline McNamara.
+Use of the whole building has occurred including a site-specific theatrical installation called Demeter's Dark Ride (2005) by Madeline McNamara.
 The first STAB show at the newly renovated building in 2014 was Watch, directed by Uther Dean and Meg Rollandi exploring day-to-day surveillance.
-STAB shows feature highly in the annual Wellington Theatre Awards (formally Chapman Tripp Theatre Awards), summarised in a 2016 article as receiving since STAB started in 1995 as twenty-eight nominations and twenty wins.
+STAB shows feature highly in the annual Wellington Theatre Awards (formally Chapman Tripp Theatre Awards), summarised in a 2016 article as receiving twenty-eight nominations and twenty wins since STAB started in 1995.

 The Young and Hungry Season was run annually at BATS from 1994 – 2017 to provide youth 15–25 years with a platform to create and experience theatre, and expanded to include works in Auckland.

 BATS hosts shows each year part of the annual New Zealand Fringe Festival, and the national New Zealand Comedy Festival.